bbauska/Coursera-Bootstrap/README.md

 of doing vertical alignment.

-If you wanted the content to be vertically-centered, then to the row, you would apply the class called \"align items center\".
+If you wanted the content to be vertically-centered, then to the row, you would apply the class called "align items center".

 ![](images/image066.png)
 <!-------------------